 After your breast augmentation or reconstruction, remember to have routine cancer screenings according to American Cancer Society guidelines, as well as checkups with Dr. MacLennan.
 In reported cases, the most common BIA-ALCL symptom is a painless swelling of the breasts years after the surgery due to the development of fluid around the implant.
 If you notice a significant change in size after you have already healed from the surgery, schedule a checkup for an exam with Dr. MacLennan.

 Treatment for BIA-ALCL is highly effective and most commonly involves the removal of the implant and scar capsule.
 Over 90 percent of patients are disease-free at three years following their treatment.
 In more advanced cases, additional treatment with a medication called brentuximab has been effective.

 Breast augmentation is the most common form of cosmetic surgery, and breast implants are very safe.
 Before you decide to have a breast augmentation, it’s important to be completely informed.
 Dr. MacLennan can answer any questions you may have about the procedure and breast implant health in your consultation.
-Call Mountain Lake Plastic Surgery at (802) 231-4284 or schedule your appointment online.
+Call Mountain Lake Plastic Surgery at (802) 231-4284 or schedule your consultation online.